-Welcome to Tiger Muay Thai’s weight loss and fitness blog.
+Welcome to Phuket Fit’s weight loss and fitness blog.
 I’m your host, Aaron Rowland.
 I’m a 27-year-old writer from Los Angeles, California.
-I’m at Tiger to lose weight, improve my fitness and have the adventure of a lifetime.
+I’m at Phuket Fit to lose weight, improve my fitness and have the adventure of a lifetime.
 I’ve been here nine months so far and I’m staying indefinitely.
 My favorite exercises are the bicycle crunch and the medicine ball slam.
 Tire flips, suicide planks and burpees give me nightmares.

 Pushing Through Adversity